-The group will host a range of events, including the Material and Visual Culture Seminar Series, commencing in semester 1 of 2019/20.
+The group will host a range of events, including the Material and Visual Culture Seminar Series, commencing in the 2020/21 academic year.
 The programme showcases emerging scholarship in material culture studies, promoting the work of PhD students and Early Career Researchers.
 Confirmed speakers are drawn from a range of disciplines and from Universities across the UK.

 Over summer 2020 we will meet on a monthly basis to discuss a new publication relating to material culture methodologies, or material culture in the seventeenth and eighteenth centuries.
 We meet online creating a space to facilitate informal discussion and stay connected with fellow material culturists.
 Feel free to read along and join in when you can.
 If you’d like to be added to our mailing list please email firstname.lastname@example.org.

 - 15 May 2020 | Crystal B. Lake, Artifacts: How We Think and Write about Found Objects (2020) | 4pm BST | View event >